Krylov Subspace Recycling For Matrix Functions: Recycled FOM (quad) for functions of matrices

-Our third version of rFOM$^{2}$ is based on a reformulation of (\ref{approximation2}) which involves an evaluation of $f$ on the extended Hessenberg matrix $\textbf{G}_{j}$ from \eqref{extended_Hessenberg:eq}.
+Our third version of rFOM (quad) is based on a reformulation of (\ref{approximation2}) which involves an evaluation of $f$ on the extended Hessenberg matrix $\vG_{j}$ from \eqref{extended_Hessenberg:eq}.
 Approximation in terms of an evaluation of $f$ on some small Hessenberg matrix is typical of how standard Krylov subspace methods for matrix functions are implemented.
-We have seen this as the case for the plain Arnoldi approximation, and it is also the case for the deflated Arnoldi like approximation in \cite{eiermann2011deflated}.
-As we will see in the following proposition, in our situation we cannot write the full approximation completely in terms of $f(\textbf{G}_{j})$.
-We can however, write it as the sum of a term involving $f(\textbf{G}_{j})$ and another integral expression.
+This is the case for both the standard Arnoldi approximation, and the deflated Arnoldi like approximation in \cite{eiermann2011deflated}.
+As the reader can appreciate from \Cref{prop:contour-Gj}, we cannot write the full approximation completely in terms of $f(\vG_{j})$.
+We can, however, write it as the sum of a term involving $f(\vG_{j})$ and another integral expression.
 The purpose of this formulation is to introduce a term which can be evaluated without numerical quadrature.
-This takes away much of the dependence of the approximation on the quadrature and allows us to achieve a desired level of accuracy with less quadrature points as shown in the numerical experiments in \Cref{numericalexperiments}.
-We derive version~3 of rFOM$^{2}$ using the following proposition. \begin{proposition} Assume that the contour $\Gamma$ not only encloses the spectrum of $\textbf{A}$, but also that of $\textbf{G}_{j}$, then the approximation (\ref{approximation2}) can equivalently be written as
+This takes away much of the dependence of the approximation on the quadrature and allows us to achieve a desired level of accuracy with less quadrature points as shown in the numerical experiments in Section \ref{numericalexperiments}.
+We derive version~3 of rFOM (quad) using the following proposition. \begin{proposition} Assume that the contour $\Gamma$ not only encloses the spectrum of $A$, but also that of $\vG_{j}$, then the approximation (\ref{approximation2}) can equivalently be written as

 with \normalfont